-Mesograf™ is the world’s first trademarked graphene and is produced by Grafoid at its state-of-the-art technology R&D facility, the Grafoid Global Technology Centre (GGTC) located in Kingston, Ontario.
-The world-class facility is the first of its kind in North America and also hosts production facilities, testing laboratories and some of Grafoid’s application developments via its JV partnerships.
+Mesograf™ is the world’s first trademarked graphene and is produced by Grafoid at its state-of-the-art technology R&D facility, the Grafoid Global Technology Centre (GGTC) located in Kingston, Ontario, Canada.
+The world-class facility is the first of its kind in North America and also hosts production facilities, testing laboratories and some of Grafoid’s application developments via its joint-venture partnerships.
+At GGTC innovations in graphene applications are taken from concept, through development, engineering and prototype testing into production.

-At GLTC innovations in graphene applications are taken from concept, through development, engineering and prototype testing onto production.
-“The Grafoid Global Technology Centre will become a hub, unique in the world, for our joint venture industrial and academic partners, and for industries to develop, engineer and adapt graphene and other advanced technologies into their production portfolios,” said Grafoid Co-Founder and CEO, Gary Economo.
+“The Grafoid Global Technology Centre will become a hub, unique in the world, for our joint-venture industrial and academic partners, and for industries to develop, engineer and adapt graphene and other advanced technologies into their production portfolios,” said Grafoid Co-Founder and CEO, Gary Economo.

-Grafoid’s success with the development of Mesograf™ has allowed the Company to launch a unique Global Platform of joint venture partnerships for the development of a variety of next-generation graphene products.
-These partnerships include the sale of Mesograf™ to Grafoid’s JV partners and royalties for the Company on the sale of developed products.
+Grafoid’s success with the development of Mesograf™ has allowed the company to launch a unique Global Platform of joint-venture partnerships for the development of a variety of next-generation graphene products.
+These partnerships include the sale of Mesograf™ to Grafoid’s joint-venture partners and royalties for the company on the sale of developed products.

 Strategic Partnerships: Advancing Toward Commercialization

 Grafoid has partnered with industry leaders worldwide to advance projects to market through joint ventures.
-Grafoid is engaged in 17 such joint ventures partnerships that include high-profile multinational corporations , institutions and government agencies.
+Grafoid is engaged in 17 such joint-venture partnerships that include high-profile multinational corporations, institutions and government agencies.

-“Our unique one-step process produces high purity, low-cost graphene on a large scale,” stated Mr. Burtt.
-“No other company has come close to our trademarked Mesograf—the suite of products we’ve developed to address graphene application needs across a broad spectrum of industries.”
+“Our unique one-step process produces high-purity, low-cost graphene on a large scale,” stated Burtt.
+“No other company has come close to our trademarked Mesograf™—the suite of products we’ve developed to address graphene application needs across a broad spectrum of industries.”